Expatriation

 Why Are So Many Americans Jumping Ship?

-Tax obligations are one reason, although that’s not as much of a factor as you might think.
+Tax obligations are one reason.
+But that’s not as much of a factor as you might think.
 Alone among major countries, the US imposes tax and reporting obligations on all of its citizens, even those living permanently outside the US.
 Having to file two sets of tax forms annually – one for the US and the other for a citizen’s adopted country – obviously is a burden.

-Another reason Americans expatriate is the practical difficulties of being a US citizen living in another country.
+Another significant reason Americans expatriate is the practical difficulties of being a US citizen living in another country.
 Worldwide taxes are just the beginning.

-Don’t forget too that if you owe more than $50,000 in taxes or penalties, the State Department can revoke your passport.
+Additionally, if an American living abroad owes more than $50,000 in taxes or penalties, the State Department can revoke their passport.

 Are You A Good Candidate for Expatriation